 The first section of the insurance policy is often entitled “Coverage.”
 It describes both "covered property" and "excluded property."
 It also includes some Additional Coverages and Coverage Extensions.

 Property policies cover two basic categories of property: Buildings (also called real property) and Business Personal Property (BPP).
 If you own the building in which your business operates, then your policy should cover both the building and the BPP it contains.
 If you rent or lease your building, then your policy will likely cover only your BPP.

 Building coverage normally includes machines and equipment that are permanently installed, such as a furnace, a boiler, and air conditioning equipment.
 Also covered are fixtures, meaning property that is permanently attached to the building, such as a built-in bookcase or cabinet.
 Floor coverings, appliances (like refrigerators and dishwashers), fire extinguishers, and outdoor furniture are also normally considered Building property.

-- Property you lease that you are obligated under a contract to insure; and
+- The property you lease that you are obligated under a contract to insure

 - Property in your care that is located inside the building (or outside within a specified distance)